 Cats pooping outside the litter box can turn otherwise tidy homes into smelly messes.
 But there are many tips & tricks on how to deter cats from pooping on carpet.
 Start by making their pooping place more comfortable and appealing again.
 Then restrict carpet access, reward successes heartily, and thoroughly erase accident traces after they occur.

-With some clever adjustments and training reinforcements, both your cat and your carpets can once again coexist in peace and cleanliness.
+With some clever adjustments and training reinforcements, both your cat and your carpets can coexist in peace and cleanliness once again.
 Just be patient and consistent while determining the right modifications tailored to your finicky feline.
-If issues continue despite best efforts, recruit the help of an animal behavior expert to develop reconditioning programs that stick.
+If issues persist despite best efforts, consider consulting with an animal behavior expert to develop reconditioning programs that are effective and long-lasting.

 Read more…